builtmighty/builtmighty-password-reset/README.md

 ```
 ## 1.3.0

+* Added Block UI for password reset form on submit.
+* Fixed Bug where Password would save wrong on password reset.

+## 1.3.0

 * Update Key creation and validation to use WP Form Reset Keys.
 * Update Forms to use WC Password Reset Form if template found.
 * Fixed bug where Sanitized characters would remain in output for notices.